Vincent-gv/Projet7-Bilemo/README.md

 * Create a local database and update environment variables in .env file.
 * Start your symfony local server with `` symfony server:start ``
-* Run Doctrine to load SQL tables:
 ``
-php bin/console doctrine:database:create
-``
- * Load fixtures into the database:
-``
- php bin/console doctrine:fixtures:load
-``

 ### Run application
 * Open Postman and get token at localhost/token
-* With the POST method enter your logs in the body in json format:
 ``
-{
-	"username": "user1@user.com",
-	"password": "azerty"
-}
-``
 * Get the JWT token and paste it in Authorization > Bearer Token to navigate in the API.

+## Documentation

 * The documentation is available at the root of the project with public access.

-* You can test online with credentials above: https://bilemo.vincent-dev.com/

 ## Developed with